PhoenixSheppy/PhoenixSheppy/README.md

 ## Hi there, I'm Phoenix! 👋
 I'm a student studying for an associates in Networking Systems Management Technology.
-I often find myself bored with what I'm offered alone by my college, so I often take it upon myself to learn new things on my own every day!
+I often find myself bored with what I'm offered by my college, so I take it upon myself to learn new things on my own every day!
 Currently my main focuses are my pseudo-brand "PhoenixNet" which is what I use to brand my lab projects and my homelab itself.

 ---